Ron: Yeah. Not this week, anyway!

 - Mr. Exposition: Dumbledore proudly serves this role in the queue line.

 - "No Talking or Phones" Warning: An animatronic Sorting Hat gives this spiel just before the guests reach the loading station.
 They're usually too busy taking pictures of him to listen.

-- Plot Hole: All of Hogwarts first being at a Quidditch game, and then being in the Great Hall to celebrate merely a minute or-so later.
+- Offscreen Teleportation: All of Hogwarts first being at a Quidditch game, and then being in the Great Hall to celebrate merely a minute or-so later.
 Again, Excuse Plot.

 - Protective Charm: A throwaway line in Dumbledore's office mentions how the riders have had numerous protective spells placed upon them.
 This is the in universe justification for why they're able to No-Sell dragon fire, acromantula poison, and the Whomping Willow's attacks.
 The only thing the riders aren't safe from are the Dementors, requiring Harry to step in.